 To issue any series of Bond Obligations, the Master Debt Resolution requires our Board to adopt a Supplemental Resolution establishing the specific terms of the series to be issued.
-When we issue Bond Obligations, you should purchase them on the basis of offering document relating to the series of Bond Obligations you are considering.
+When DART issues Bond Obligations, they should be purchased on the basis of the offering document relating to the series of Bond Obligations being considered.